 - Two (2) or more at fault accidents or moving violations in the preceding 12 months may result in denial or revocation of College vehicle driving privileges.

 Other violations not listed above are subject to denial based on incident review.

 Note: The listed violations must be convictions.

-Prospective employees who require a driver’s license as part of their College employment may be offered conditional employment contingent upon the results of a Motor Vehicle Records check.
+Prospective employees who require a driver’s license as part of their College employment may be offered conditional employment contingent upon the results of a Motor Vehicle Records LENS review.

-All passengers must be participating in a College business or sponsored activity or event at the time they are traveling in a College owned, leased, or rented vehicle.
+All passengers must be participating in college business, sponsored activity, or event at the time they are traveling in a college owned, leased, or rented vehicle.
 Passengers shall be limited to other employees or students unless authorized by the responsible employee’s supervisor and the Office of Safety and Security.

 - Operate vehicles in accordance with all applicable College, local, state and federal laws.

 - No smoking or use of tobacco in accordance with NYS Clean Indoor Air Act.